masoncfrancis/masons-guides/README.md

 * [Travelling To New York City](nyc/README.md)
 * [Travelling A Long Distance Amtrak Route In Coach](amtrak/README.md)

-## What Is This, Anyway?
+## What is this, anyway?

-This repository contains my personal tips for doing all of the things listed above.
+This GitHub Repository contains my personal tips for doing all of the things listed above.
 None of these are intended to be a comprehensive guide.
 I made it bc I've given advice for this stuff enough times that I decided to type it up.
 The intended audience for these tips are people who are doing the above things for their first time.
 I'm probably not the most qualified person to give you advice on this stuff, and I don't pretend to be an expert either.
 Also, some of